Observation is an important aspect of the scholarly study that uses qualitative or quantitative data collecting and analysis methods.

 It’s a type of research in which the researcher gives the participants’ opinions more weight.
 Qualitative research includes case studies, grounded theory, ethnography, history, and phenomenology.

-Participants in qualitative data studies are typically encouraged to respond to prompts in their own words, and experiments are frequently conducted in natural situations with deception.
+Participants in qualitative data studies are encouraged to respond to prompts in their own words, and experiments are frequently conducted in natural situations with deception.

 Because the purpose of social science studies is to learn how individuals respond in natural contexts, yet lab settings aren’t natural settings, this is routinely done.